 If you want to get a permanent set of random numbers, dates or text strings that won't change every time the sheet is recalculated, use one of the following techniques:

-To learn a few more techniques to "freeze" random numbers, see How to replace formulas with their values in Excel.
+To learn more about this technique to "freeze" random numbers, see How to replace formulas with values.

 Neither of Excel's random functions can produce unique random values.
 If you want to create a list of random numbers without duplicates, perform these steps: